pernak18/diff_angle_optimize/README.md

 ## Modifying the Optimization <a name="modify">

+**NOTE**: since, in this section, we are *modifying* the optimization, the code assumes that the angle optimization code has already been run at least once.
+Namely, the netCDF files that were generated in [band optimization](#band) -- netCDFs for each band (e.g., `rrtmgp-inputs-outputs_opt_ang_band01.nc`), and the merged file (e.g., `rrtmgp-inputs-outputs_opt_ang_merged.nc`) must exist for the code in this section to proceed.

 End users may not be satisfied with the "complete" solution that was found in [band optimization](#band).
 For now, we are only fitting lines to the data points because higher-order polynomials were even worse.
 It is not a simple process of finding the appropriate curve to fit, especially when combining the up and down solutions, so some scripts were created that allow the user to examine a number of different linear coefficient pairs and their influence on the RRTMGP fluxes with respect to LBLRTM.
 This process utilizes a streamlined, multithreaded process that uses many of the modules in this repository.

 ```